 A journalist’s “beat” has a new meaning today.
 If you’re covering renewable energy, story ideas and news, can come from anywhere in the world because the underlying technologies have been globalized.
 We have a client in the renewables sector with fewer than 50 employees, but with installations of its technology in over 25 countries.

 A journalist in Germany covering his or her beat is very likely to be aware of the news coming out of Japan on any relevant topic.
-The same ideas and issues are relevant across markets.
-News pops up everywhere, but delivers the same result: As the tech improves so do people’s lives.
+The same ideas and issues are relevant across globalized markets.
+News pops up everywhere, but delivers the same result.
+As the tech improves, so do people’s lives.

 See the article in PR Daily here.